87: How to Create & Monetize a Custom GPT the Easy Way

 Continuous Improvement Is Key

 Creating a custom GPT isn't a "set it and forget it" project.
-I spend a couple of hours every weekend reviewing conversations and training Custom Cody to improve.
+I spend a couple of hours every weekend reviewing conversations and training Custom Codey to improve.

 I ask it which topics received the most likes and dislikes, look for conversations where users had extended back-and-forth exchanges, and focus my training on the areas where it struggled most.

-This ongoing refinement is what makes Custom Cody more valuable over time, and it's why the lifetime access model works – users benefit from every improvement I make.
+This ongoing refinement is what makes Custom Codey more valuable over time, and it's why the lifetime access model works – users benefit from every improvement I make.

 Is This Right for Your Expertise?